nishant-sheoran/CineAura-2.0/README.md

 - Cancel your booking up to **30 minutes before showtime**.

 ### **Waitlist**
-- If the screen is sold out, join the waitlist (available until 30 minutes before showtime).
+- If the screen is sold out, users are added to the waitlist directly without manual entry.
-- Tickets are reassigned to waitlisted users automatically upon cancellations.
+- A flash message informs users of their waitlist status.

 ---